RedditRecs

 Reddit Icon

-NormieBaldie • about 1 month ago
+NormieBaldie • 5 months ago

 I got my first IEM’s today the Truthear Gate, they sound really good i also have only used cheap earphones/headphones and these sent shivers down my spine they are really good.
 The sound is balanced and very clear also they come with good accessories so totally worth it.
 I bought them from headphonezone for 1990